Sandy Powell (comedian): Early life

-Born in Rotherham, Yorkshire, England, in 1900, he attended White's school in Masbrough, where he helped his mother (stage name of Lily le Maine) to put on a marionette show.
+Born in Rotherham, Yorkshire, England, in 1900, Sandy Powell's father was a stagehand in the theatre and his mother was an actress.
+His father abandoned the family when he was four years old.
+He attended White's school in Masbrough, where he helped his mother (stage name of Lily le Maine) to put on a marionette show.
 At age nine, she put him in a velvet suit with a lace collar and he went on stage and sang.
 After he left school he became a music hall entertainer, often wearing a kilt in the guise of a Scottish comedian.
 During this part of his career he was associated with the singer Gracie Fields, and released several records where he collaborated with her.

 Stage and recording

 He made a total of eighty-five 78 rpm records between 1929 and 1942, mostly double-sided sketches with him in various occupations.
 He sold seven and a half million records, earning a penny a side, so over £60,000.
 The first, The Lost Policeman on the cheap Broadcast label, sold almost half a million copies (he had turned down a flat fee of £60 for this), and his subsequent recordings for Broadcast and Rex were extremely popular.
 He said in a 1982 interview that he used his stage work to advertise the records, rather than the other way about, though it was later said of him that his records introduced him so wherever he went to put on a show, they already knew him.

-Powell's stooge in his act during the 1930s was the boy soprano Jimmy Fletcher, father of the actor Gerard Fletcher, of Emmerdale, Coronation Street and other TV.
+Powell's stooge in his act during the 1930s was the boy soprano Jimmy Fletcher, father of the actor Gerard Fletcher, of Emmerdale, Coronation Street and other television series.
 From 1930 he took his own revue, Sandy Powell's Road Show, on tour – it ran for ten years and was extremely popular despite having only a handful of performers and two backdrops.